jonsun-zhao/kubelab/README.md

 # KubeLab

-A repository of Kubernetes examples and tutorials.
+A repository of Kubernetes sample workloads and tools

-This is a living repo that _supposely_ grows with the K8s releases.
+This is a living repo that grows with the K8s releases.

 ## Repo structure